 Dosage Form: injection, powder, lyophilized, for solution

-Life-threatening anaphylactic reactions, severe allergic reactions and immune mediated reactions have been observed in some patients during Myozyme infusions.
+Life-threatening anaphylactic, severe allergic and immune mediated reactions have been observed in some patients during Myozyme® infusions.
 Therefore, appropriate medical support should be readily available when Myozyme is administered. [see Warnings and Precautions (5.1)]

 Risk of Cardiorespiratory Failure

 Patients with compromised cardiac or respiratory function may be at risk for serious acute exacerbation of their cardiac or respiratory compromise due to infusion reactions, and require additional monitoring. [see Warnings and Precautions (5.3)]